-Make Life Simple, Instant Pot Split Pea Soup with Harissa and North African spices.
-Vegan!
+Make Life Simple, Instant Pot Split Pea Soup with Harissa Paste and fragrant North African spices.
+Vegan and Gluten Free!

 Arrange whatever pieces come your way. ~Virginia Woolf~

 This vegan Make Life Simple, Instant Pot Split Pea Soup is packed full of winter veggies and seasoned with North African spices.
 It only takes 15 minutes in an Instant Pot, using the pressure cooker setting.
 When it is done, serve it up with spicy Harissa paste and a drizzle of olive oil.
 To cool down the palate, swirl yogurt into the bowl.
 Harissa Paste, if unfamiliar is a spicy North African condiment we all should get to know.
 It gives somber split peas a boost of flavor along with lovely heat.
 Together, it’s magic.

 Oh ya, and did I mention it only takes 15 minutes in the pressure cooker?
 Make a batch and portion it up for midweek meals.
 A true timesaver.